sveetch/cookiecutter-bireli/docs/project-frontend.rst

 Asset management
 ----------------

-Frontend assets are managed with `Webpack`_ and Django is aware of them through `django-webpack-loader`_ so it can load them from templates.
+Frontend assets are managed with `Webpack`_ and Django is aware of them through `django-webpack-loader`_ so you can load them from templates.

 Webdesign integration